Imperial Japanese Army: Repatriating dead remains

+Starvation

+A Japanese second lieutenant Yasuo Obi write a memoir called Ningen no Genkai (human limits) who how his comrades starved to death on during the Battle of Guadalcanal, nicknamed "starvation island", with them measuring how much time each had to live based on whether they coud still talk, sit or stand.
+Japanese soldiers were urged to "bite the bullet spirit" and send without any food supplies and told to find food themselves.
+Many Japanese starved to death during the Battle of Imphal and "not a grain of rice" was received by them from the IJA command, with an angry Japanese division commander fleeing out of lack of food and the retreat path was called skeleton highway (hakkotsu kaido) from how many Japanese soldiers died of starvation.
+A book called "Uejini shita eireitachi" (Japanese soldiers who died of starvation) was written by Akira Fujiwara about the mass starvations.

+Destroyed classified documents

+Japan Center for Asian Historical Records (JACAR) revealed that the Japanese ministry of the Army Secretariat adjutant-general, Colonel Miyama Yōzō admitted that the Japanese Ministry of the Army ordered the Japanese army to mass incinerate classified documents in the day they issued the surrender order, mass destroying countless documents to stop the enemy Allied forces from obtaining them, and then the incineration order itself, Army Classified Telegram No. 69 (Directive on Incineration of Army Classified Documents) was subsequently hidden.
+The Japanese army was already ordered during the war as standard procedure to carry celluloid and gasoline to get ready to burn documents to stop them from reaching enemy hands.
+Documents were torched before the surrender.

-Post-World War II
+Post–World War II

 Ground Self-Defense Force

 Article 9 of the Japanese Constitution renounced the right to use force as a means of resolving disputes.
 This was enacted by the Japanese in order to prevent militarism, which had led to conflict.
 However, in 1947 the Public Security Force was formed; later in 1954, in the early stages of the Cold War, the Public Security Force formed the basis of the newly created Ground Self-Defense Force.
 Although significantly smaller than the former Imperial Japanese Army and nominally for defensive purposes only, this force constitutes the modern army of Japan.

 Continued resistance

 Separately, some soldiers of the Imperial Japanese Army continued to fight on isolated Pacific islands until at least the 1970s, with the last known Japanese soldier surrendering in 1974.
 Intelligence officer Hiroo Onoda, who surrendered on Lubang Island in the Philippines in March 1974, and Teruo Nakamura, who surrendered on the Indonesian island of Morotai in December 1974, appear to have been the last holdouts but there are reports of other Japanese holdout later than December 1974.